Backgrounder on Tritium EXIT Signs

 Use of Tritium in EXIT Signs

-Tritium, also known as 3H or H-3, is a radioactive isotope of hydrogen.
-In EXIT signs the gas is contained in sealed glass tubes lined with a light-emitting compound.
+Tritium, also known as 3H or H-3, is a form of hydrogen.
+In EXIT signs, tritium gas is contained in sealed glass tubes lined with a light-emitting compound.
 The tritium gives off low-energy beta radiation that causes the lining to glow.
 This type of radiation cannot penetrate a sheet of paper or clothing.
 If inhaled, it leaves the body relatively quickly.
 Tritium gas is odorless, colorless and tasteless, and is lighter than air.

 There are a couple ways to know whether an EXIT sign contains tritium.
 When the lights are off, tritium will make the word EXIT glow green or red.
 The sign should also have a permanent warning label that mentions tritium, 3H or H-3; displays the three-bladed radiation warning symbol; and states "Caution-Radioactive Materials."
 If all four letters in EXIT are fully lit, the sign is working properly.
 If not, the sign may be damaged or have reached the end of its working life.

-Many kinds of facilities across the United States use tritium EXIT signs, including public and private office buildings, theaters, stores, schools and churches.
-The NRC estimates there are more than 2 million tritium EXIT signs in use in the United States.
+Many types of facilities across the United States use tritium EXIT signs, including public and private office buildings, theaters, stores, schools and churches.

-Manufacturers and distributors of tritium EXIT signs are “specific licensees,” meaning they must apply for and receive a radioactive materials license from the NRC or an Agreement State.1 Facilities that use tritium EXIT signs are considered “general licensees,” meaning they do not need a specific license to use the signs.
-The signs, considered “generally licensed devices,” are designed to be inherently safe so they can be used without the need for radiation training.
+Manufacturers and distributors of tritium EXIT signs are "specific licensees."
+This means they must apply for and receive a radioactive materials license from the NRC or an Agreement State. i Facilities that use tritium EXIT signs are "general licensees," meaning they do not need apply for a license to use the signs.
+The signs, considered "generally licensed devices," are designed to be inherently safe so they can be used without the need for radiation training.

-But the signs are still subject to certain regulatory requirements.2 Most important is the requirement for proper disposal, because a damaged sign could contaminate the immediate area and require expensive cleanup.
-Manufacturers and distributors must notify purchasers of the requirements for generally licensed devices.
+But the signs are still subject to certain regulatory requirements. ii Most important is the requirement for proper disposal, because a damaged sign could contaminate the immediate area and require expensive cleanup.
+Manufacturers and distributors must let purchasers know what NRC regulations require.
 The general licensee must put one person in charge of meeting those requirements.
 The general licensee must also report any changes affecting a device or the person responsible for it.
 General licensees may be inspected by the NRC or an Agreement State and may face penalties for violating the regulations.